OmerMel/SurvivalGame/README.md

 After looking through the folders and files, I found 2 Java files that matched the files typically used in an Android project.<br />
 I opened a new Android project and copied the activity files as well as their corresponding XML files.<br />
 I went over the errors, searched for the missing files, and added them to the new project I created.<br />
-When I copied a line into the strings.xml file, I noticed there were...<br />
+When I copied a line into the strings.xml file, I noticed there were zero-width characters, so I removed them.<br />
 I ran the app, and after pressing the button, it crashed.<br />
 A quick glance at Logcat showed me that the AndroidManifest.xml file needed to be updated:<br />
 There was a missing Internet permission, so I added:<br />